jdi-docs/jdi-light/source/includes/_tutorial.md

 );
 ```
 **Selenium:** (134 lines of code)<br/>
-For a simple `User` entity with two fields we should have at least one constructor, but it would be nice to override `equals()`, `hashCode()` and `toString()` methods in order to have a log-friendly representation of an entity and ability to compare the actual and expected results by class fields.<br/>
-Additionally, if we want to have the ability to set up different data, we have to create setter methods for each field.<br/>
+For a simple `User` entity with two fields we should have at least one constructor, but it would be nice to override `equals()`, `hashCode()` and `toString()` methods in order to have a log-friendly representation of an entity and ability to compare the actual and expected results by class fields.
+Additionally, if we want to have the ability to set up different data, we have to create setter methods for each field.

-You can generate all of these methods using "Generate" option in IntelliJ IDEA (right-click the data class and select "Generate").<br/>
+You can generate all of these methods using "Generate" option in IntelliJ IDEA (right-click the data class and select "Generate").

 We need at least 7 lines of code, but for a reusable entity we should write 31 lines of code.<br/>
 The same holds true for `ContactInfo` and for any Data entity in the standard approach.
-For `ContactInfo` the full declaration is more important because we plan to make use of more fields, and it will take more lines of code.<br/>
+For `ContactInfo` the full declaration is more important because we plan to make use of more fields, and it will take more lines of code.

-After these manipulations, we can create transparent test data.<br/>
+After these manipulations, we can create transparent test data.

 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/entities/User.java" target="_blank">User data</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/entities/ContactInfo.java" target="_blank">ContactInfo data</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/entities/DefaultData.java" target="_blank">User Roman</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/test/java/com/jdi/test/data/DefaultDataProvider.java" target="_blank">Full and Simple Contact info</a><br/>
-<br/><br/><br/>

 ```java
 public class User extends DataClass<User> {